Rakeela/dragora-notes/2021-4-19-Eighty-Eighth.md

 Once, when a teacher asked me to write a poem for an assignment, I wrote it without difficulty.
 When it was revealed only after the poems had all been submitted to the teacher that everyone was supposed to read their poem to class, I burst into tears.
 I refused to do that and the teacher threatened me with a zero if I didn't submit to reading it aloud.
 I couldn't really respond at that point, because I was sobbing.
 Eventually the teacher decided to "compromise" by giving me 50% and taking the poem away from me to have someone else read it aloud.
 I didn't stop crying until it was handed back to me.
 I felt deeply violated.

+I don't remember the exact poem and I doubt it was published anywhere, but it had been a poem about sharks.

 ---
 Back to [[day-post-archive]]